Many digital titles at the UC Berkeley Library can be found through regular searches of UC Library Search.

 Thesaurus Musicarum Latinarum (TML), evolving to contain the entire corpus of Latin music theory written during the Middle Ages and the Renaissance.
 It complements but does not duplicate the Thesaurus Linguae Graecae (TLG), Thesaurus Linguae Latinae (TLL), Lexicon musicum Latinum medii aevi (LmL), and similar projects such as the Center for Computer Analysis of Texts (CCAT) and saggi musicali italiani (SMI).
 From the Center for the History of Music Theory and Literature, Indiana University.

-Digital scores—usually printed music digitzed in PDF format—do, however, appear frequently in several large online collections, such as HathiTrust, whose items also appear in OskiCat.
-In addition, important sources for eScores include:
+Digital scores—usually printed music that is out of copyright, digitized in PDF format—also appear frequently in several large online collections, such as HathiTrust, whose items also appear in UC Library Search.
+In addition, important sources for eScores include IMSLP / Petrucci Music Library and Internet Archive.

 Single-Composer collections of printed and autograph music, a selection of which includes: